dipjyotimetia/traffic-inspector/README.md

 ## Overview

-Traffic Inspector is a transparent HTTP proxy tool that sits between clients and servers, allowing you to:
+traffix is a transparent HTTP proxy tool that sits between clients and servers, allowing you to:

 - **Record** HTTP traffic for later analysis
 - **Replay** previously recorded responses without hitting backend servers